← Back to Blog

 Why the First 24 Hours Are Critical

 Do these in order.
 Don't skip ahead.
-Don't contact the scammer first.
+And do not contact the scammer first, no matter what you think saying one more thing will accomplish.

 01